-No Trustees are paid.
+No Trustees are paid for their services as trustees.

 All teachers & leaders are paid in line with Teachers Pay & Conditions following annual appraisals as laid out in the Teachers Appraisal & Capability Policy & the Eden Primary Pay Policy.
 Head Teacher performance is reviewed by the Governors Head Teacher Evaluation Committee.